Felix45/user-social/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> This project is built using.
+> This project is built with the following Stack.

 <details>
   <summary>Client</summary>